JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_6.md

 One of the more probable eventual outcomes from such a scenario would have been the economic collapse of these countries, followed by widespread poverty, with hunger and starvation becoming endemic, and followed by unconstrained outbreaks of contagious diseases.
 In one word, disaster.
 On a miniature scale, this happened to very early Christians in Jerusalem who soon were starving and had to be supported by donations from communities at Antioch and elsewhere.

 It appears that the authors of the Urantia Papers were quite aware of the potential for a new authoritative divine revelation to wreak chaos.
-"It is nearly fatal to the continuance of civilization to undertake their wholesale modification by radical revolution."
-(767) And referring to prior experience, "The Dalamatia teachers sought to add conscious social selection to the purely natural selection of biologic evolution.
+“It is nearly fatal to the continuance of civilization to undertake their wholesale modification by radical revolution.”
+(767) And referring to prior experience, “The Dalamatia teachers sought to add conscious social selection to the purely natural selection of biologic evolution.
 They did not derange human society, but they did markedly accelerate its normal and natural evolution.
-Their motive was progression by evolution and not revolution by revelation."
+Their motive was progression by evolution and not revolution by revelation.”
 (750)

-Not long after this, the Caligastia rebellion did occur, with the apparent expectations having parallels to what some early readers had for the Urantia Papers: "The complete and radical reorganization of the whole world was attempted; revolution displaced evolution as the policy of cultural advancement and racial improvement."
+Not long after this, the Caligastia rebellion did occur, with the apparent expectations having parallels to what some early readers had for the Urantia Papers: “The complete and radical reorganization of the whole world was attempted; revolution displaced evolution as the policy of cultural advancement and racial improvement.”

-However the results differed from expectations: "Among the superior and partially trained sojourners in and near Dalamatia there appeared a sudden advancement in cultural status, but when these new and radical methods were attempted on the outlying peoples, indescribable confusion and racial pandemonium was the immediate result.
-Liberty was quickly translated into license by the half-evolved primitive men of those days."
+However the results differed from expectations: “Among the superior and partially trained sojourners in and near Dalamatia there appeared a sudden advancement in cultural status, but when these new and radical methods were attempted on the outlying peoples, indescribable confusion and racial pandemonium was the immediate result.
+Liberty was quickly translated into license by the half-evolved primitive men of those days.”
 (758)

 When providing us with the Urantia Papers, their authors must surely have given deep consideration about how it could be done in order to achieve maximum effectiveness while at the same time keeping the risks to a minimum.

 A consequence of the earlier rebellion was the frustration of Adam and Eve during their attempts to fulfill their allotted task of genetic upgrading of the human race, the effect being the extremely limited results flowing from their efforts.
 Presently our genetic potential is only a little above that of the original life plasm introduced to this planet.

-Once the Urantia Papers were completed and ready to go to print, it appears that the recipients were informed we are now "on our own."
+Once the Urantia Papers were completed and ready to go to print, it appears that the recipients were informed we are now “on our own.”
 That means we bear full responsibility for introducing their message to the rest of Urantians.
 Thus we need to carefully consider our resources, our potentials, and ask what our reasonable expectations might be.

 On the scale of intellectual and spiritual capacity covering all minded beings that inhabit finite reality, humanity is at the very lowest level.
-And even within our own category of finite mortal being, we are described as from a "disordered and backward world like Urantia."
+And even within our own category of finite mortal being, we are described as from a “disordered and backward world like Urantia.”
 (624)

 Among our catalogue of attributes as presented in the Urantia Papers is: 'man possess the lowest type of personality;' we are 'the lowest of will creatures;' we have 'the lowest mind of all;' and 'though we may be naturally God-seeking we are not inherently God-knowing.'

-To cap the list: "The whole principle of biologic evolution is such that it makes it impossible for primitive man to appear on the inhabited worlds with any large endowment of self restraint."
-(1302) And, "Mortal man is a machine, a living mechanism; his roots are truly in the physical world of energy.
-Many human reactions are mechanical in nature; much of life is machinelike."
+To cap the list: “The whole principle of biologic evolution is such that it makes it impossible for primitive man to appear on the inhabited worlds with any large endowment of self restraint.”
+(1302) And, “Mortal man is a machine, a living mechanism; his roots are truly in the physical world of energy.
+Many human reactions are mechanical in nature; much of life is machinelike.”

-Adding these together to get a total for our attributes might persuade even the most narcissistic among adherents of the Urantia revelation to take serious thought concerning the personal implications referenced by: "The great danger that besets the creature is that, in achieving liberation from the fetters of the life mechanism, he will fail to compensate this loss of stability by effecting a harmonious working liaison with spirit.
-Creature choice, when relatively liberated from mechanical stability, may attempt further self-liberation independent of greater spirit identification."
+Adding these together to get a total for our attributes might persuade even the most narcissistic among adherents of the Urantia revelation to take serious thought concerning the personal implications referenced by: “The great danger that besets the creature is that, in achieving liberation from the fetters of the life mechanism, he will fail to compensate this loss of stability by effecting a harmonious working liaison with spirit.
+Creature choice, when relatively liberated from mechanical stability, may attempt further self-liberation independent of greater spirit identification.”
 (1302)

 Because of the natural mechanical component of our response to situations, our behavior patterns tend not to derive from the considered actions of a spirit-directed intelligence but have their origin in primordial reflexes associated with self-preservation, dominance, territorialism, and the survival of our species.
 Mostly, they will be inappropriate for one hoping or striving to live a life in the imitation of Jesus.

 Our one and only realistic saving grace is to be located in the potential associated with our spirit indwelling.
-Though in this mortal life we can never escape the electrical and mechanical aspects of our existence, we can "increasingly learn to subordinate this physical life machine by the process of consecrating the human mind to the execution of the spiritual urges stemming from our spirit indwelling."
+Though in this mortal life we can never escape the electrical and mechanical aspects of our existence, we can “increasingly learn to subordinate this physical life machine by the process of consecrating the human mind to the execution of the spiritual urges stemming from our spirit indwelling.”
 (1301)

 So why don't we just get on with it?
 Well, it seems there is a problem.
 Whereas it is true that the spirit liberates and mechanism limits the function of human will, for our present level on the evolutionary tree of spiritual progress, our mental stability is strongly linked with our automatic and mechanistic control systems.
 Uncoupling these mechanisms introduces a potential instability that may become of great danger not only to ourselves but for those with whom we associate—and in extreme instances (such as Napoleon and Hitler for example), may threaten the stability of the societies in which we live.